-Simultaneously, research on future teachers’ E.L. highlights the misconceptions they continue to have about environmental issues such as greenhouse effect, acid rain and ozone hole (Boubonari et al., 2013; Ikonomidis et al., 2012; Maidou et al., 2015; Spiropoulou, Antonakaki, Kontaxaki, & Bouras, 2007).
-Indicatively, Boubonari et al. (2013) referred that pre-service teachers have several misconceptions about water pollution.
-In this direction, Ikonomidis et al. (2012) found that prospective teachers in primary education have serious misconceptions about environmental concepts mostly between the greenhouse effect and the ozone layer depletion.
-Indicatively, in Spiropoulou et al. (2007) research is mentioned that future teachers have misconceptions about the concepts of sustainability and renewable energy, while in a more recent survey conducted by Maidou et al. (2015) is stated that future pre-school and primary school teachers are informed satisfactory on issues related to the E.E. but less on issues of education for sustainable development and they still have misconceptions on the topics of heat transfer.
+Simultaneously, research on future teachers’ E.L. highlights the misconceptions they continue to have about environmental issues such as the greenhouse effect, acid rain and the ozone hole (Boubonari et al., 2013; Ikonomidis et al., 2012; Maidou et al., 2015; Spiropoulou, Antonakaki, Kontaxaki, & Bouras, 2007).
+Indicatively, Boubonari et al. (2013) found that pre-service teachers hold several misconceptions about water pollution.
+Similarly, Ikonomidis et al. (2012) found that prospective teachers in primary education hold serious misconceptions about environmental concepts mostly regarding the greenhouse effect and ozone layer depletion.
+In line with the above, the research led by Spiropoulou et al. (2007) found that future teachers hold misconceptions about sustainability and renewable energy, while a more recent survey conducted by Maidou et al. (2015) showed that future pre-school and primary school teachers are adequately informed on issues related to E.L. but less so on those of education for sustainable development as they hold misconceptions on heat transfer.

-Επομένως, υπάρχει η ανάγκη μελέτης του Π.Γ. των μελλοντικών εκπαιδευτικών ώστε να γίνουν οι απαραίτητες αλλαγές των προγραμμάτων σπουδών όλων των βαθμίδων της εκπαίδευσης.
+Therefore, there is a need to evaluate the Environmental Literacy of future teachers in order to make any necessary changes to the curricula across all levels of education.

-Therefore, this study examined E.L. of future teachers of the Department of Pre-school Education at the University of Ioannina in Greece.
-Specifically, it was examined the performance of future teachers on environmental literacy in the domains of knowledge, affect, and behavior.
+Therefore, this study examined the E.L. of future teachers enrolled at the Department of Pre-school Education at the University of Ioannina, in Greece.
+Specifically, it examined the performance of future teachers on environmental literacy in terms of knowledge, affect, and behavior.
 Correlations between affect, behavior, knowledge and gender, year of study and high school course specialization were also examined.

 Methodology